 Behavioral problems in childhood, emotional and emotional problems, etiology, prevalence, treatment approaches, prevention, and preventive approaches.
 Referral cases.

 The basic principles and practice of play therapy.
 Axline and Klien Models, Dora Klaff and Jungian Sand Therapy.
-It is taught to use play therapy in preschool, school age, adolescents, and adults.
+It is taught to use play therapy in preschool, school-age, adolescents, and adults.

 The most used personality tests are introduced in the field of psychological counseling.
-The Information is given about the application and reporting of the tests applied in the field.
+The Information is given about the application and reporting of the tests applied in the area.
 They are taught how to be used and reported.
 Information about test ethics and expertise is given.

 Old age problems and their psychological interventions are discussed.
 Counseling methods specific to old age, such as reminiscence therapy, are discussed.

 Violence in the family, violence against women, violence against children, sexual abuse and abuse, discrimination, peer bullying, cyber violence and cyberbullying, information technology, internet addiction, and mobbing are the common violence in society.
-It is aimed to take measures to prevent their occurrence and to develop intervention techniques for the improvement of victims.
+Therefore, it is aimed to take measures to prevent their occurrence and to develop intervention techniques for the improvement of victims.

-Investigation of personality types and patterns of criminal offenses such as types of guilt and offense, behavior and antisocial personality disorder, pedophilia, sexual abuse, rapists and serial killers and the factors that uncover them, the incidents of violence in the society, and their trends.
+Investigation of personality types and patterns of criminal offenses such as types of guilt and crime, behavior and antisocial personality disorder, pedophilia, sexual abuse, rapists and serial killers and the factors that uncover them, the incidents of violence in the society, and their trends.

 This course aims to examine the perspective of people from eastern sources.
 It deals with the point of view of Russian, Korean, Traditional Chinese, Japanese, Indian and Arab people in their cultures.
-It is examined traditional and at the same time modern helping and counseling techniques in these cultures.
+It is examined traditional and, at the same time, modern helping and counseling techniques in these cultures.

 In this module, students will be familiar with discussions regarding the place of spirituality and religion in counseling relationships.
-Both secular and religious approaches to counseling will be brought into the discussion.
+Both secular and religious approaches to counseling will be brought into the debate.
 In addition, students will be able to learn how to handle religious and spiritual material encountered in counseling and how to work with religiously committed clients in cultural contexts.

-In this module, the students learn the historical foundations of Gestalt Therapy, basic theoretical concepts of Gestalt Therapy, therapeutic aims of Gestalt Therapy, contact and contact inhibitions, basic applications of Gestalt Therapy, and Gestalt Group Therapy experience.
+In this module, the students learn the historical foundations of Gestalt Therapy, basic theoretical concepts of Gestalt Therapy, therapeutic aims of Gestalt Therapy, contact and contact inhibitions, fundamental applications of Gestalt Therapy, and Gestalt Group Therapy experience.